MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 enjoy them.
 What is really missing is a consistent gameplay setting which offers some challenge to the end-user and makes the game enjoyable.

-With this background Nihal is dragging _all the modules_ together - brining wild animals to life (oh my deer!), integrating exploration logs into the journal, and building a bunch of traps and puzzles.
+With this background Nihal is dragging _all the modules_ together - bringing wild animals to life (oh my deer!), integrating exploration logs into the journal, and building a bunch of traps and puzzles.
 There are videos and images in the blog posts alongside great summaries of the work done.
 For a taste, here is a video showcasing the "Wipe Out Lava Room".